d-bl/GroundForge-help/docs/snow-mix/index.md

 has 230 families for the type of snowflakes for the mixer.
 Some 19 of them keep pairs together and can be expressed with 4 family ID's of three digits.
 That leaves 211 families with ID's of 6 digits.
-These ID's appear when hovering over a gallery item.
+These ID's appear as captions beneath the gallery items.
 For the next step, the counting page explores two families with [recipes](/MAE-gf/docs/counting-snow/#exploring-families).
 These examples are not exhaustive.
 So we can create a multitude of 215 recipes.